RaniereSouza/rpg-grid-map/ROADMAP.md

 # ROADMAP 1.0

+> **:warning: DISCLAIMER:**
+> The development process of this project will depend a lot on another personal project, the [Heimdall Visual Testing Tool](https://github.com/ranitopus/heimdall-visual-test).
+So, until that other project reaches at least some level of maturity with it's features, further development in here might be slowed or postponed (it's already happening).
+When this becomes no loger an issue, it's going to be informed here.

 ## Architecture, tooling & codebase
 ### Technical milestones
 - [x] Configure Vite for Web (Front-end) JavaScript development, build system and bundling